Julian Warring - Landscape Architect - The TULA Project

 Winter City Design Competition

-Q&A with Julian:
+Q&A with Julian

 Where do you get the most of your work from?
-Is it mostly referrals?

-We don't delegate our proposal time, we do it, we write the proposals, and that takes away from our project work, especially like when I'm writing like I usually do the proposal, writing the bulk of it, and then Kelsey steps in and does like the detailed fine review, and ties any like narratives together, fills any gaps that we need to strengthen and that.
-So it's probably the last 20%.
-So when I'm doing one of those larger proposals, it eats up a lot, like, it eats up like probably 60 to 70% of my time during the week, which is project work that's not getting done, that hopefully other members can be doing.
-So right now we probably have like, 17 projects on the go.
-And then, like, also, just like legacy projects that are like, Oh, you need to just do this coordination piece, or we need to do a substantial completion.
-Or, you know, so like, in terms of, like, this year alone, there's been 17 projects plus, like, the history of all the other projects that are still going, that are active as well.
-So there's not really any downtime.
+We don't delegate our proposal time and that takes away from our project work, especially when I'm writing the bulk of it, then Kelsey steps in and does the detailed fine review and ties any narratives together or fills any gaps that we need to strengthen.
+So when I'm doing one of those larger proposals it eats up probably 60 to 70% of my time during the week, which is project work that's not getting done, that hopefully other members can be doing.

 What is your current biggest challenge?